fable-compiler/fable2-samples/README.md

 3. **[mocha](https://github.com/fable-compiler/fable2-samples/tree/master/mocha)**, add tests to your Fable projects with the mocha lib!
 An easy to understand template with an architecture you can reproduce in already existing Fable projects.

 4. **[withPaket](https://github.com/fable-compiler/fable2-samples/tree/master/withpaket)**, desperate to add many .NET NuGet packages without conflicts?
 Let's use paket in your project!

+> *Don't forget to read our lovely hand written README file located in each folder!
+Thanks and have fun!*